estuary/connectors/tests/materialize/README.md

   encouraged to enhance the testing datasets/collections for higher testing coverages.
 - `fetch-materialize-results.sh`: Executed to fetch the materialization results from the destinations, and store them into a result directory.
 Multi-files are allowed to be generated for different materialization destinations.
-   The results are recommended to be JSONL files, and pruned via the util function of `combineResults`.
+   The results are recommended to be JSONL files.
 - `cleanup.sh`: Cleans up any test resources.
 Can read any variables exported by `setup.sh` so it knows what to cleanup.
 - `expected`: The directory of expected files generated from `fetch-materialize-results.sh`.
 It is used by the